dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[Main](http-requests/samples/Handlers/ValidateHeaderHandler.cs?name=snippet1)]

 The preceding code defines a basic handler.
-It checks to see if an X-API-KEY header has been included on the request.
+It checks to see if an `X-API-KEY` header has been included on the request.
 If the header is missing, it can avoid the HTTP call and return a suitable response.

 During registration, one or more handlers can be added to the configuration for a `HttpClient`.
-This task is accomplished via extension methods on the `IHttpClientBuilder`.
+This task is accomplished via extension methods on the [IHttpClientBuilder](/dotnet/api/microsoft.extensions.dependencyinjection.ihttpclientbuilder).

 [!code-csharp[](http-requests/samples/Startup.cs?name=snippet5)]

 In the preceding code, the `ValidateHeaderHandler` is registered with DI.
 The handler **must** be registered in DI as transient.
-Once registered, `AddHttpMessageHandler` can be called, passing in the type for the handler.
+Once registered, [AddHttpMessageHandler](/dotnet/api/microsoft.extensions.dependencyinjection.httpclientbuilderextensions.addhttpmessagehandler) can be called, passing in the type for the handler.

 Multiple handlers can be registered in the order that they should execute.
 Each handler wraps the next handler until the final `HttpClientHandler` executes the request: